What is Hispanic Heritage Month?

 Would you like to have some fun?
 Try making a Puerto Rican instrument called a “guiro.”
 Instead of using a traditional gourd, remove the label of a 16 oz. water bottle with ridges.
 Paint and let it dry.
 To play, just scrape a stick or pencil up and down the bottle.
 Give it a try!
 Enjoy your new musical instrument from Puerto Rico.

 Hispanic Heritage month is a thoughtful way to celebrate Hispanic culture.
 Contributions of Hispanic and latino Americans are recognized each year at this time.
 Did you know that the presence of Hispanic and latino Americans began with the discovery of Christopher Columbus on the morning of October 12, 1492.

 There are many interesting books in the school library about famous Hispanic people that have made amazing contributions to America.
 Check out these books and share what you have learned with your family and friends!
-Our month long celebration has been a great opportunity to celebrate Hispanic culture right here in our community!
+This month long celebration has is a great opportunity to celebrate Hispanic culture right here in our community!